A Foodie Guide to Duqm

 The seas around Oman teem with fish, so you’re never far from a fantastic seafood restaurant.
 Lots of traditional dishes use fish in some way, but mashuai is certainly one of the most impressive.
 A whole kingfish, roasted on a spit and served with a side of lemon rice: it’s simple yet fantastic in its presentation.
-The fish is spiced with fragrant flavors including cumin, coriander, cinnamon, ginger and turmeric, while the rice often has a slight kick of chilli heat.
+The fish is spiced with fragrant flavors including cumin, coriander, cinnamon, ginger and turmeric, while the rice often has a slight kick of chili heat.

-Especially popular during the month of Ramadan, harees is a typical dish of the Persian Gulf.
+Especially popular during the month of Ramadan, harees is a typical dish in the Persian Gulf.
 The dish resembles a savory porridge, made from coarse wheat instead of oats.
 The wheat is soaked overnight, then mixed with butter and meat, usually chicken or lamb.
 Harees has a long history, with its first mention appearing in the 10th century Kitab al-Tabikh, or Book of Recipes, penned by an Arab scribe.

 Made from tripe (stomach lining) and pluck (lungs), this stew is only for adventurous eaters.
 It’s a festive recipe, and is usually prepared around Eid Al Fitr and Eid Al Adha.
 If you don’t mind the texture, you’ll adore this fragrant dish, which is spiced with garlic, ginger, cloves, cardamom, black pepper, cinnamon and nutmeg.